chrisdemars/chrisdemars/README.md

 - 🔭 Finished working on [Roughnecks Barbershop](https://www.roughnecksbarbershop.com/)!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Write more blog posts!
+- 🥅 2021 Goals: Get this JS stuff under wraps, so far, failing!
 - ⚡ Fun fact: I have a "Three One Three" tattoo on the back of my neck.

 ### Connect with me: